BenShutt/Utilities/README.md

 # Utilities

-A swift package of common functionality used in Swift development.
+A package of common functionality used in Swift development.

 ## Libraries